 How to Clean the Inside of a Front Load Washer

 - Note: Before you begin, be sure the washer is completely empty of laundry.

-- Add 1/2 cup of liquid chlorine bleach to the detergent compartment of the dispenser drawer and also fill the bleach dispenser compartment with chlorine bleach to the highest level and run on the normal cycle setting with warm water.
-You can also use one full cup of hydrogen peroxide in the dispensers to run a cleaning cycle.
+- Add 1/2 cup of liquid chlorine bleach to the detergent compartment of the dispenser drawer and also fill the bleach dispenser compartment with chlorine bleach to the highest level.
+Set the washer to the normal cycle setting with warm water and complete the cycle.
+If you do not want to use chlorine bleach, you can use one full cup of hydrogen peroxide instead.
 Or, use a commercial washer cleaner.
-Follow the package directions for amount to use and the procedure.
-DO NOT MIX WITH OTHER CLEANERS.
+Follow the package directions for amount to use and the proper procedure.
+DO NOT MIX CHLORINE BLEACH WITH OTHER CLEANERS.

 - Take the time to clean the inside of the door gaskets and the edges.
-Dirt and residue can get trapped and mold begin to grow on the backside of the gaskets.
+Dirt and residue can get trapped and mold begins to grow on the backside of the gaskets.

 - When extremely soiled or oil-soaked items have been washed, a dirty residue may remain on the drum.
 Remove this by wiping the drum with a nonabrasive household cleanser and then rinse thoroughly with water.
 Or, repeat the entire cleaning cycle using chlorine bleach.

 - If your washer has any plastic in the drum, it may become stained from fabric dye.
 Clean these plastic parts with a nonabrasive household cleanser or repeat the bleach cleaning cycle.
 This prevents dye transfer to future loads.

 How to Clean Washing Machine Dispenser Drawers

 Detergent and fabric softener may build up in the dispenser drawers and cause odor and operational problems.
 Residue should be removed once or twice a month.
 Never overfill the drawers to prevent damaging electronic components of the washer.